 The biweekly payroll is when the payment is processed every two weeks.
 Conversely, semi-monthly pay occurs twice per month.
 It can be on every fifteen days, that is, on the 15th and the last day of the month.

-It is vital to decide on the pay frequency or the amount of time between an employee’s paydays for a small business.
+It is vital to decide on the Biweekly VS. Semi Monthly Payroll or the amount of time between an employee’s paydays for a small business.
 The pay frequency of your business determines when you process your payroll and how often your employees get their salary.
 One of the popular pay frequencies is semi-monthly.

 Pros of SemiMonthly Pay

 A semimonthly pay has a flexible structure, unlike weekly, biweekly, or monthly pay schedule.
 Its structure allows the salary expenses to be adjusted easily into the expected budget.
 We made a list of the pros of semi-monthly pay.

 1) It’s easier for the average employees to understand the payment schedule.

 Employees typically ask the question “When will be the next pay schedule?” if you’re paying them once a week or every other week.
 Those kinds of issues go away if you are using the semimonthly pay because the employees have a regular schedule of payroll.
 Usually, companies pay their employees on the 15th and last business day of the month.

 If your company follows the semi-monthly pay schedule, you’ll receive your paycheck two times in a month.
 One of the checks will be received in mid-month and the second check will arrive either at the beginning of the next month or on the last day of the current month.
 Usually, such payments are done on either the 1st or 15th day of the month or on the 15th and the final day of the month.